 Aquifoliales Flowers and reproduction

-- Flowers are 4- to 8- parted and possess small sepals surrounding the petals.
+- Flowers are 4- to 8- 8-parted and possess small sepals surrounding the petals.
 The sepals and the petals are 4 (-8, 0) and fused at the base.
 The calyxWhat is calyx?A collective term for all the sepals of a flower; the lowermost whorl of floral orgrans (Plural form is calyces). is synsepalous, and the corollaWhat is corolla?A collective term referring to the petals of a flower. is usually sympetalous.
-There are usually 4 (-8) stamens growing from the petals’ fused base.
+Usually, 4 (-8) stamens grow from the petals’ fused base.

 - The ovary is superior, and the gynoecium is syncarpousWhat is syncarpous?Having united carpels.
 Contrast apocarpous..
 The fruit of the Aquifoliales is small and fleshy.
 The miniature Holly flowers attract bees, butterflies, flies, and other pollinators.